ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Design Goals and Motivation

 \section{Design Goals and Motivation}

 The impetus for \oursystem{} came from our own experience testing prompts while developing LLM-powered software for other research projects.
-Across our research lab, we needed a way to systematically test prompts to reach one that satisfied certain (developing) criteria.
-This criteria was specific to each project and evolved improvisationally over the course of development.
-We also noticed others --both researchers and industry developers --facing similar problems when trying to evaluate LLM behavior.
-Early use cases included: shortening text with minimal rewordings, checking what programming APIs were imported for what prompts, and evaluating how well responses conformed to a domain-specific language.
-Using an early version of \oursystem{}, for instance, we discovered that a ChatGPT prompt we were using performed worst for an `only delete words' task, tending to reword the most compared to other prompts.
+Across our research lab, we needed a way to systematically test prompts to reach one that satisfied certain criteria.
+This criteria was project-specific and evolved improvisationally over development.
+We also noticed other researchers and industry developers facing similar problems when trying to evaluate LLM behavior.

-We designed \oursystem{} for a broad range of tasks that fall into the category of \emph{hypothesis testing} about LLM behavior.
+We designed \oursystem{} for a broad range of tasks that fall into the category of \emph{\bf hypothesis testing} about LLM behavior.
 Hypothesis testing includes prompt engineering (finding a prompt involves coming up with hypotheses about prompts and testing them), but also encompasses auditing of models for security, bias and fairness, etc. Specifically, we intended our interface to support four concrete user goals and behaviors: